-KNMI has a processing chain running in near-real time with ScatSat-1 data, including wind maps displayed on the OSI SAF web site.
-The processing software is developed in the OSI SAF and runs in the KNMI operational environment.
+KNMI has a processing chain running in near-real time with ScatSat-1 data, including visualisation on the internet.
+The processing software is developed in the NWP SAF and runs in the KNMI operational environment.
 The processing includes monitoring and archiving functionalities.
 General information about the scatterometer wind processing algorithms can be found in the Algorithm Theoretical Basis Document (ATBD) [3].
-The products are distributed through several means (e.g., FTP, EUMETCast, see section 1.5) and the software packages are available on the NWP SAF software portal.